ByteAcademyCo/exp-analysis/Exploratory Analysis.md

 ### 2.2 Cumulative Density Function

-Recall that the Cumulative Density Function provides us with the probability
+Recall that the Cumulative Density Function provides us with the probability that x takes on a value less than x.

-The Cumulative Density Distribution F(x)F(x) of the Normal distribution is given by:
+The Cumulative Density Distribution F(x) of the Normal distribution is given by:

 ![alt text](https://github.com/lesley2958/stats-programmers/blob/master/normal%20cdf.png?raw=true "Logo Title Text 1")